 February 9, 2021

-God created mankind; regardless of whether they have been corrupted or whether they follow Him, God treats human beings as His loved ones—or as human beings would say, the people dearest to Him—and not His playthings.
-Although God says He is the Creator and that man is His creation, which may sound like there is a bit of a difference in rank, the reality is that everything God has done for mankind far exceeds a relationship of this nature.
-God loves mankind, cares for mankind, and shows concern for mankind, as well as constantly and unceasingly provides for mankind.
+God created mankind; regardless of whether they have been corrupted or whether they follow Him, God treats human beings as His most cherished loved ones—or as human beings would say, the people dearest to Him—and not as His playthings.
+Although God says He is the Creator and that man is His creation, which may sound like there is a slight difference in rank, the reality is that everything God has done for mankind far exceeds a relationship of this nature.
+God loves mankind, cares for mankind, and shows concern for mankind, as well as constantly and unceasingly providing for mankind.
 He never feels in His heart that this is additional work or something that deserves a lot of credit.
 Nor does He feel that saving humanity, supplying them, and granting them everything, is making a huge contribution to mankind.
 He simply provides for mankind quietly and silently, in His own way and through His own essence and what He has and is.
-No matter how much provision and how much help mankind receives from Him, God never thinks about nor tries to take credit.
+No matter how much provision and how much help mankind receives from Him, God never thinks about or tries to take credit.
 This is determined by the essence of God, and is also precisely a true expression of God’s disposition.
 This is why, regardless of whether it is in the Bible or any other books, we never find God expressing His thoughts, and we never find God describing or declaring to humans, with the aim of making mankind be grateful toward Him or praise Him, why He does these things, or why He cares so much for mankind.
-Even when He is hurt, when His heart is in extreme pain, He never forgets His responsibility toward mankind or His concern for mankind, all while He bears this hurt and pain alone in silence.
-To the contrary, God continues to provide for mankind as He always does.
+Even when He is hurt, when His heart is in extreme pain, He never forgets His responsibility toward mankind or His concern for mankind; all while He bears this hurt and pain alone in silence.
+To the contrary, God continues to provide for mankind as He has always done.
 Even though mankind often praises God or bears witness to Him, none of this behavior is demanded by God.
-This is because God never intends for any of the good things He does for mankind to be exchanged for gratitude or for it to be paid back.
-On the other hand, those who fear God and shun evil, those who truly follow God, listen to Him and are loyal to Him, and those who obey Him—these are the people who will often receive God’s blessings, and God will bestow such blessings without reservation.
-Moreover, the blessings people receive from God are often beyond their imagination, and also beyond anything human beings can exchange for what they have done or the price they have paid.
+This is because God never intends for any of the good things He does for mankind to be exchanged for gratitude or to be paid back.
+On the other hand, those who can fear God and shun evil, those who can truly follow God, listen to Him and are loyal to Him, and those who can obey Him—these are the people who will often receive God’s blessings, and God will bestow such blessings without reservation.
+Moreover, the blessings people receive from God are often beyond their imagination, and also beyond anything human beings can justify through what they have done or what price they have paid.
 When mankind is enjoying God’s blessings, does anyone care about what God is doing?
 Does anyone show any concern for how God is feeling?
 Does anyone try to appreciate God’s pain?
-The precise answer to these questions is: No!
+The answer is an emphatic no!
 Can any human being, including Noah, appreciate the pain God was feeling at that moment?
-Can anyone comprehend why God would set up such a covenant?
+Can anyone comprehend why God would establish such a covenant?
 They cannot!
-Mankind doesn’t appreciate God’s pain not because they cannot understand God’s pain, and not because of the gap between God and man or the difference in their status; rather, it is because mankind doesn’t even care about any of God’s feelings.
-Mankind thinks God is independent—God doesn’t need people to care about Him, to understand Him or show Him consideration.
-God is God, so He has no pain, no emotions; He won’t be sad, He doesn’t feel sorrow, He even doesn’t cry.
-God is God, so He doesn’t need any emotional expressions and He doesn’t need any emotional comfort.
-If He does need these under certain circumstances, then He will resolve it Himself and won’t require any assistance from mankind.
-Conversely, it is the weak, immature humans who need God’s consolation, provision, encouragement, and even for Him to comfort their emotions, anytime, anywhere.
-Such a thought hides deep inside the hearts of mankind: Man is the weak one; they need God to look after them in every way, they deserve all the care they receive from God, and they should demand from God whatever they feel should be theirs.
+Mankind does not appreciate God’s pain not because they cannot understand God’s pain, and not because of the gap between God and man or the difference in their status; rather, it is because mankind does not care at all about any of God’s feelings.
+Mankind thinks God is independent—that God does not need people to care about Him, to understand Him or show Him consideration.
+God is God, so He has no pain, no emotions; He will not be sad, He does not feel sorrow, He does not even cry.
+God is God, so He does not need any emotional expressions and He does not need any emotional comfort.
+If, under certain circumstances, He does need these things, then He can cope alone and will not require any assistance from mankind.
+Conversely, it is the weak, immature humans who need God’s consolation, provision, encouragement, and even for Him to comfort their emotions at all times and all places.
+Such things lurk deep inside the hearts of mankind: Man is the weak one; they need God to look after them in every way, they deserve all the care they receive from God, and they should demand from God whatever they feel should be theirs.
 God is the strong one; He has everything, and He ought to be mankind’s guardian and bestower of blessings.
-Since He already is God, He is omnipotent and doesn’t ever need anything from mankind.
+Since He is already God, He is omnipotent and does not ever need anything from mankind.

 Why do I say these things here?
 What do you see from the things I have said?
-There is something in God’s essence and disposition that is easiest to overlook, something that is only possessed by God and not by any person, including those others think of as great people, good people, or the God of their imagination.
+There is something in God’s essence and disposition that is all too easy to overlook, something that is only possessed by God and not by any person, including those others think of as great people, good people, or the God of their imagination.
 What is this thing?
 It is God’s selflessness.
-When we speak of selflessness, you might think you are also very selfless, because when it comes to your children, you never bargain with them and you are generous toward them, or you think you are also very selfless when it comes to your parents.
+When speaking of selflessness, you might think you are also very selfless, because when it comes to your children, you never bargain or haggle with them, or you think you are also very selfless when it comes to your parents.
 No matter what you think, at least you have a concept of the word “selfless” and think of it as a positive word, and that being a selfless person is very noble.
-When you are selfless, you think you are great.
-But there is no one who can see God’s selflessness among all things, among people, events, and objects, and through God’s work.
-Why is that the case?
+When you are selfless, you esteem yourself highly.
+But there is no one who can see God’s selflessness in all things, among people, events, and objects, and in His work.
+Why is this the case?
 Because man is too selfish!
 Why do I say that?
 Mankind lives in a material world.
-You may follow God, but you never see or appreciate how God supplies you, loves you, and shows concern for you.
+You may follow God, but you never see or appreciate how God provides for you, loves you, and shows concern for you.
 So what do you see?
 You see your blood relatives who love you or dote on you.
 You see the things that are beneficial to your flesh, you care about the people and things you love.
 This is man’s so-called selflessness.
 Such “selfless” people, however, are never concerned about the God that gives life to them.
-In contrast to God, man’s selflessness becomes selfish and despicable.
+In contrast to that of God, man’s selflessness becomes selfish and despicable.
 The selflessness man believes in is empty and unrealistic, adulterated, incompatible with God, and unrelated to God.
 Man’s selflessness is for himself, while God’s selflessness is a true revelation of His essence.
-It is precisely due to God’s selflessness that man receives a steady stream of supply from Him.
-You might not be too deeply affected by this topic I am talking about today and are merely nodding in approval, but when you try to appreciate God’s heart in your heart, you will unwittingly discover: Among all the people, matters, and things you can sense in this world, only God’s selflessness is real and concrete, because only God’s love for you is unconditional and unblemished.
-Apart from God, anyone else’s so-called unselfishness is all fake, superficial, disingenuous; it has a purpose, certain intentions, carries a tradeoff, and cannot stand to be tested.
+It is precisely due to God’s selflessness that man is constantly provided for by Him.
+You might not be too deeply affected by this topic I am talking about today and are merely nodding in approval, but when you try to appreciate God’s heart in your heart, you will unwittingly discover this: Among all the people, matters, and things you can sense in this world, only God’s selflessness is real and concrete, because only God’s love for you is unconditional and unblemished.
+Apart from God, anyone else’s so-called unselfishness is feigned, superficial, inauthentic; it has a purpose, certain intentions, carries a tradeoff, and cannot stand to be tested.
 You could even say that it is filthy and contemptible.
 Are you in agreement with these words?

 Other Types of Videos